qld-gov-au/swe/product-definition.md

 ## 1.2	Where to find help

-Should an agency require support and guidance on the use of the Franachise Website Standard, they are encouraged to contact Queensland Online.
+Should an agency require support and guidance on the use of the Franachise Website Standard, they are encouraged to contact Queensland Online at [onlineproducts@smartservice.qld.gov.au](mailto:onlineproducts@smartservice.qld.gov.au).
 Such queries could include:

 *	Variations to a particular requirement within the Franchise Website Standard
 *	Requesting a variation to a CSS element